 William was famously dubbed “The Refrigerator” because, well, he looked like one of those appliances you store your food in.
 He may have eaten everything in it, too.

 The portly nose tackle and defensive lineman’s highest reported playing weight was 382 pounds with the Chicago Bears, the NFL team he gained fame and won Super Bowl XX with.
 Never forget that the Bears used him as a running back in that Super Bowl and he scored a touchdown, proving he boasted more athleticism than anyone else on this list.

-Perry struggled with his weight throughout his career and wrapped up his 10-year career with the Philadelphia Eagles.
+Perry struggled with his weight throughout his career and wrapped up his memorable 10-year American football career with the Philadelphia Eagles.
 Unfortunately, the 58-year-old’s health has declined since retiring from the game.